How our research program helps our clients

-2019 Update: We are pleased to announce that our efforts to be both effective and accountable continue to pay off.
-Our recent outcomes analysis (for our clients treated in 2016-2018) shows our clients experiencing markedly better improvement than in typical therapy, using tough analytic methods and virtually all client data (excluding single-session clients, clients who opt-out of analyzing their scores, and clients under 18 years old).
+2020 Update: Our recent outcomes analysis (clients treated in 2016-2019) shows our clients experiencing markedly better improvement than in typical therapy, using tough analytic methods and virtually all client data (excluding single-session clients, clients who opt-out of analyzing their scores, and clients under 18 years old).

 Research shows it’s not the brand of therapy that makes the difference, but the track record of the therapist that best predicts clinical improvement.
 Why do we measure?
 To be accountable, and to improve what we do and how we do it.
 There are few consistently excellent therapists (of course, no therapist is helpful with every client).
-The Colorado Center’s mission is to find these therapists, validate their quality by rigorously measuring them, and support them in doing outstanding work.
+The Colorado Center’s mission is to find these therapists, measure the quality of their treatment, and support them in doing outstanding work.

-There are 5000 therapists in the Denver/Boulder metro area, and there are hundreds of brands and methods of psychotherapy.
-What makes us different is our relentless focus on results that matter to you, whether you are coming to resolve a very specific problem or for a fundamental shift in how you experience the rest of your life.
+There are 5000 therapists in the Denver/Boulder metro area, and there are hundreds of psychotherapy methods.
+What makes us different is our relentless focus on results that matter to you, whether you are coming to resolve a specific problem or for a fundamental shift in how you experience the rest of your life.

 Whatever your reasons for seeking therapy, it is good to know if your well-being is improving along the way.
 A few paragraphs down, we provide links for our recent peer-reviewed research.
 But for now, let’s keep it simple: We use a practical and accurate method for measuring the results of therapy.
-And briefly checking at each session gives us more of a chance to change direction if what we are doing isn’t helpful.
+And by briefly checking how things are going at each session, we get more of a chance to change direction if what we are doing isn’t helpful.

 How have you felt in the past week?
 How did this session go?
 We want your honest answers to these questions and we provide you with a graph of change over time to see if we are heading in the right direction.
 For our ongoing research, we may (on occasion) ask a few additional questions; but if so, we rarely take longer than 4 or 5 minutes.

 After developing and applying much tougher measurement standards than are typically used, our clients from 2014-2016 still reported a solid improvement from therapy.
 And our clients who worked with us from 2016-2018 showed even more clinical improvement in their well-being.
-Sure, using a harder grading system doesn’t make us look as good; but if we don’t apply tough standards, it can be hard to know how real our results are.
-For example, the publishers of one therapy outcome instrument advertise that therapists using their instrument can document significant change in more than 95% of their clients.
+Sure, using a harder grading system might not make us look as good.
+But if we don’t apply tough standards, how real are our results?
+For example, the publishers of one therapy outcome instrument advertise that by using their instrument, therapists can document significant change in more than 95% of their clients.
 That’s crazy.
-We think that such easy grading will preserve a therapist’s self-image rather than serving his or her clients, and it prevents us from seeing the difference between effective and ineffective therapy in the long term.
-Some recent critics of easy grading put it this way: “Too many rhinestones are masquerading as diamonds.”
-We take an interest in distinguishing between these, and with the generous help of our clients’ feedback about therapy and their well-being over time, we have published articles on better statistics and methodology in prestigious peer-reviewed journals such as Psychotherapy Research and Psychological Assessment.
+We think that such easy grading will preserve a therapist’s self-image rather than serving his or her clients, and it prevents us from seeing the difference between effective and ineffective therapy.
+We take an interest in distinguishing between these, and with the generous help of our clients’ feedback, we have published articles on better statistics and methods in prestigious peer-reviewed journals such as Psychotherapy Research and Psychological Assessment.

 more details on our methodology and assessment tools